-"A 'carnivore' is simply any species that eats meat, and this can range from carnivorous plants and insects to what we typically think of when we hear the word carnivore, like tigers or wolves," Kyle McCarthy, an assistant professor of wildlife ecology in the University of Delaware's College of Agriculture and Natural Resources, told Live Science.
+"A carnivore is simply any species that eats meat, and this can range from carnivorous plants and insects to what we typically think of when we hear the word carnivore, like tigers or wolves," said Kyle McCarthy, an assistant professor of wildlife ecology in the University of Delaware's College of Agriculture and Natural Resources.

-There are more than 600 species of carnivorous plants, according to the Botanical Society of America.
-They get some of their nutrients by trapping and digesting insects and sometimes, small frogs and mammals.
-Because the most common prey for most carnivorous plants are insects, they are also called insectivorous plants.
+Animals aren't the only carnivores — there are more than 600 species of carnivorous plants, according to the Botanical Society of America.
+These plants get at least some of their nutrients by trapping and digesting insects and sometimes even small frogs and mammals.
+Because the most common prey for most carnivorous plants are insects, these leafy flesh-eaters are also called insectivorous plants.

-While most plants absorb nitrogen from the soil through their roots, carnivorous plants get nitrogen from animals prey that get trapped in their modified leaves.
-Traps work in various ways.
-A Venus flytrap, for example, has hinged leaves that snap shut when trigger hairs are touched.
+While most plants absorb nitrogen from the soil through their roots, carnivorous plants get nitrogen from animal prey that gets trapped in their modified leaves.
+The traps work in various ways.
+A Venus flytrap (Dionea muscipula), for example, has hinged leaves that snap shut when trigger hairs are touched.
 A pitcher plant has a pitfall trap; its leaves fold into deep pits filled with digestive enzymes.
-Sundews and butterworts have sticky mucus on their stalks.
+And sundews and butterworts have sticky mucus on their stalks that stops insects in their tracks.

 Animals that depend on meat for at least 50 percent of their diet are called mesocarnivores.
-To supplement their diet, these animals will eat fruits, vegetables, and fungi.
+Along with meat, these animals will also eat fruits, vegetables and fungi.
 Mesocarnivores are typically small to mid-size species and often live close to human populations.
-Raccoons, foxes and coyotes are example of mesocarnivores.
+Raccoons, foxes and coyotes are examples of mesocarnivores.

 The world's largest animal is also the world's largest carnivore.
-The blue whale grows up to 100 feet (30 meters) long and weighs up to 200 tons (180 metric tons).
-The largest carnivore on land is the polar bear, which can weigh 880 to 1,320 lbs.
-(400 to 600 kilograms), and can grow to 8.6 feet long (2.6 m) from nose to tail, according to the Guinness Book of World Records.
-The smallest carnivore is the least weasel.
-It can grow up to 16 inches long (40.6 centimeters) and weigh up to 7 ounces (198 grams).
+The blue whale (Balaenoptera musculus) grows up to 100 feet (30 meters) long and weighs up to 200 tons (180 metric tons).
+The largest carnivore on land is the polar bear, which can weigh 800 to 1,300 lbs.
+(363 to 590 kilograms), and can grow to 9 feet long (3 m) from nose to tail, according to World Wildlife Fund.
+The smallest carnivorous mammal is the least weasel.
+It grows no more than 16 inches long (40.6 centimeters) and weighs about 7 ounces (198 grams).

 Characteristics of carnivores

-Though carnivores come in many shapes in sizes, but they often have some common similarities.
+Though carnivores come in many shapes and sizes, they share a few similarities.
 Most carnivores have relatively large brains and high levels of intelligence.
 They also have less complicated digestive systems than herbivores.
 For example, many herbivores have multiple stomachs, while carnivores only have one, according to Encyclopedia Britannica.

 Though all carnivores eat meat at some level, the frequency of their feeding can vary.
 Warm-blooded carnivores tend to burn a lot of calories.
 Because of this, they have to hunt and eat often to keep to keep up their energy levels.
-Cold-blooded carnivores, use less calories and can rest days or even months between meals, for example.
+Cold-blooded carnivores, on the other hand, use fewer calories and can rest days or even months between meals.

 Carnivores as part of the food web

-Carnivores are third trophic level of the food web, along with omnivores.
+Carnivores sit at the third trophic level in the food web, along with omnivores.
 Carnivores eat other carnivores, as well as herbivores and omnivores, depending on their species, according to National Geographic.

-As the top of the food web, carnivores keep the populations of other animals in check.
-If a carnivore population is wiped out by plague, drought, human intervention or other factors, an area can experience an overpopulation of other creatures lower in the food chain.
+As the top tier of the food web, carnivores keep the populations of other animals in check.
+If a carnivore population is wiped out by disease, natural disasters, human intervention or other factors, an area can experience an overpopulation of other creatures lower in the food chain.

-Sometimes, carnivores will be introduced into an area to help with overpopulation.
-For example, wolves were reintroduced to Yellowstone National Park to help with the elk population.
-In turn, this reintroduction has allowed woody plants to recover from the consumption of too many elk, according to the University of Michigan.
+Sometimes, carnivores will be brought into an area to help with overpopulation of herbivores.
+For example, wolves were reintroduced to Yellowstone National Park in 1995 — after being eradicated from the region 70 years earlier — to help reduce the elk population.
+Eventually, this reintroduction allowed woody plants to recover from the consumption of too many elk, according to the University of Michigan.

 - Oxford Journals: The Ecological Role of the Mammalian Mesocarnivore